An Ensemble Learning Framework for Model Fitting and Evaluation in Inverse Linear Optimization: Automated radiation therapy treatment planning

-\item \textbf{3-D GANCER:} A generative adversarial network that predicts the entire dose distribution vector $\bhd$ in one shot~\citep{ref:babier_2018med}. \end{enumerate} \citet{ref:babier_2018med} noted that plans predicted using the above models often sought to deliver low dose (i.e., significantly spare healthy tissue) at the cost of not satisfying the prescription criteria for the PTVs , and implemented a rescaling method to create a modified prediction to address this issue.
+\citet{ref:babier_2018med} noted that plans predicted using the above models often sought to deliver low dose (i.e., significantly spare healthy tissue) at the cost of not satisfying the prescription criteria for the PTVs , and implemented a rescaling method to create a modified prediction to address this issue.
 In their experiments, they showed that treatment plans constructed using inverse optimization-based KBP and the normalized dose distributions would better satisfy the prescription criteria while performing slightly poorer on sparing healthy tissue.
 Consequently, we implement the rescaling method on all predictions from the models, and use both the non-scaled and scaled predictions as input for the inverse optimization model.
 Thus, for each patient there is a data set of $8$ dose distributions, i.e., $\dataset = \left\{ \bhz_1,\dots,\bhz_8 \right\}$.
 Note that we do not require $\bhx_q = (\bhw_q, \bhd_q)$, but only the objective function values.
 Inverse optimization using this data set then yields a weight vector $\balpha_k$, with which we solve $\FO{\balpha_k}$ to obtain a reconstructed personalized treatment.

+\comm{ Dose predictions may be feasible and sub-optimal or infeasible.
+Recall from Proposition~\ref{propn:gior_optimal} and~\ref{propn:gior_optimal} that if all decisions in the data set, then solving the ensemble absolute or relative duality gap inverse optimization is equivalent to solving a single-point model using the centroid.
+Table~\ref{tab:fraction_feas} highlights the percentage of the patients for which the predictions are feasible dose distributions with respect to $\FORT{\balpha}$.
+Typically we observe that about 85\% of predictions are feasible, suggesting that there is usually at least one prediction for every patient which is infeasible. }